shgmel/shgmel.github.io/_posts/2023-11-06-quote-of-the-day.md

 2023-12-11
 > True rigour is productive, being distinguished in this from another rigour which is purely formal and tiresome, casting a shadow over the problems it touches. by <a href="https://en.wikipedia.org/wiki/%C3%89mile_Picard">Émile Picard</a>

+2023-12-21
+> You mustn't confuse a single failure with a final defeat. by F.Scott Fitzgerald